AI Consciousness and Existential Risk: Upshot

 Virtually all of the issues raised here and the conclusions drawn have been voiced before, albeit separately, in miscellaneous contexts.
-Altogether, the present rationale points to the primary conclusion that research on existential risks should not be too intensely concerned about the emergence of artificial consciousness.
+Altogether, the present rationale points to the primary conclusion that research on existential risks should not be too intensely concerned about the possible emergence of artificial consciousness.
 Monitoring the capabilities of frontier systems and striving to align them should remain top priorities.
+Similarly, research on AI consciousness can proceed without fear of raising existential risk.
 Nonetheless, I must reiterate and emphasize that there are many other moral, ethical and societal (non-existential) risks associated with artificial consciousness, and that there is every reason to proceed very cautiously in that direction~\cite{metzinger2021artificial,seth2023conscious,butlin2025principles}.
 The present essay does not imply that explicit research efforts to create AI consciousness would be safe and ethical--only that they would not entail immediate existential-level risks.
-This conclusion is also meaningful regarding various studies and ongoing projects aiming to implement functional aspects of consciousness theories in AI systems---not for the explicit purpose of creating consciousness, but for improving AI performance by reaping the corresponding functional benefits.
+This conclusion is also significant for various studies and ongoing projects aiming to implement functional aspects of consciousness theories in AI systems---not for the explicit purpose of creating consciousness, but for improving AI performance by reaping the corresponding functional benefits.
 For instance, several studies have explored the deep learning implementation of Global Workspace Theory's selection, integration and broadcast principles~\cite{vanrullen2021deep,goyal2021coordination,devillers2024semi,maytie2024zero,dossa2024design,nakanishi2025hypothesis}.
 The prospect that a form of phenomenal experience could emerge in some of these systems, arguably hard to quantify~\cite{butlin2023consciousnessartificialintelligenceinsights,BUTLIN2025}, is not likely to \textit{directly} increase existential risk.

 However, it is important to keep in mind that artificial consciousness research could still affect existential risk \textit{indirectly}.
 It could unlock the key to model alignment (Fig.~\ref{fig:secondhand}a)---thereby protecting us from existential risk; or, conversely, unlock greater model capabilities associated with existential risk (Fig.~\ref{fig:secondhand}b).
 Of course, Figure~\ref{fig:secondhand} also makes it apparent that, if we combine the two scenarios in just the right way, there could be a world in which existential risks never materialize, because advanced capabilities are inaccessible to any non-conscious AI system (Fig.~\ref{fig:secondhand}b), and all conscious AI systems are perfectly aligned through empathy and shared moral values (Fig.~\ref{fig:secondhand}a).
 But that is probably wishful thinking.